Free Cub Scout Pack Meeting Plans Save You Time

 Cub Scout pack meeting plans save time when you’re preparing for your meetings.
-Developed by BSA, the plans are a FREE resource for us.
-Cub Scout monthly themes are fun for the boys and easy for us to execute.
+Developed by Scouting America, the plans are a FREE resource for us.
+Cub Scout monthly themes are fun for the Scouts and easy for us to execute.

-In the past, BSA developed Cub Scout pack meeting plans for us to download and use free of charge.
+In the past, Scouting America developed Cub Scout pack meeting plans for us to download and use free of charge.
 There are plans for each point of the Scout Law.
-The plans are created around the Cub Scout monthly themes.
+The plans were created around the Cub Scout monthly themes.

-Although they recently decided that they would no longer produce new monthly themes with corresponding plans, we can still use the old plans.
+Although they decided a while back that they would no longer produce new monthly themes with corresponding plans, we can still use the old plans.

 Below, you’ll find links for the plans for 2015-2016, 2016-2017, and 2017-2018.
 The great thing about having access to prior plans is that we have multiple plans for each point of the Scout Law and the Cub Scout monthly theme isn’t the same.